Cloud vs On-Premises

 It really is impossible to make any sort of gross generalization as to whether one platform is going to be better or more cost effective over the other, or even whether a hybrid cloud is more appropriate.
 Every organization’s requirements and assumptions are unique.

-There are any number of costs that enter into the equation when considering on-premises verses cloud-based deployments.
-It is absolutely critical for IT to align desired technical capabilities and cost with the needs of the organization. |
+It is absolutely critical for IT to align desired technical capabilities and cost with the needs of the organization.

 While the matrix above addresses multiple factors, each one needs to be weighed against the economic realities.